 - Availability:7+ Available

 - Start Date:23 Sep 20

 Day - 1

 Location: Nur-Sultan (Astana) - Welcome to Nur-Sultan, Kazakhstan.
 Your adventure begins with a welcome meeting at 6 pm in the hotel lobby.
-Please look for a note in the lobby or ask the hotel reception where it will take place.
-If you're going to be late, please inform the hotel reception.
-We'll be checking your insurance details and next of kin information at this meeting, so please ensure you have all these details ready for your leader.
 Recently renamed Nur-Sultan in honour of the long serving first president, the city was purpose built to become th capital city of Kazakhstan in 1997.
-Similar to Washington D.C. in the US or Canberra in Australia, Nur-Sultan is a planned city with the Japanese architect Kisho Kurokawa as its master mind.
+Similar to Washington D.C. in the United States or Canberra in Australia, Nur-Sultan is a planned city with the Japanese architect Kisho Kurokawa as its master mind.
 Now, Nur-Sultan is one of the most vibrant cities in Central Asia.
 If you arrive early, take the time explore and admire the futuristic city skyline.
 Join your leader in the evening for an included local dinner tonight.

 Day - 2